-- Indians used to spend time to save money, now they spend money to save time.
+- Indians are known to spend the time to save money, now they spend money to save time.

 - The period 2005 to 2010 has shown a big jump in per capita income of Indians.